exercism/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 Here is some more information on how the value of an input field is provided.

-- If the user types something into field, the variable is always a string even if the user only typed in numbers.
+- If the user types something into a field, the associated value is always a string even if the user only typed in numbers.
 - If the user types something but deletes it again, the variable will be an empty string.
 - Before the user even started typing, the variable can be `undefined` or `null`.